Beliavsky/Fortran-Tools/README.md

 [pltFor](https://github.com/DamienMinenna/pltFor): Fortran-Python interface library by Damien Minenna to plot figures directly in Fortran, by calling Matplotlib

+[PSPLOT](https://hcas.nova.edu/tools-and-resources/psplot/index.html): library of Fortran-callable subroutines which can be combined in a calling program to produce PostScript plot files.
+Intended for users interested in generating technical drawings or graphics for technical journals in PostScript format.

 [PyFerret](https://github.com/NOAA-PMEL/PyFerret): Ferret is an interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets, from NOAA/PMEL.
 It runs on recent Unix and Mac systems, using X windows for display.
 PyFerret, introduced in 2012, is a Python module wrapping Ferret.

 [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by Jacob Williams